The Career Services Center at FPU is your Premier Resource

 Find answers to the Career Services Center’s most frequently asked questions here.

-View information on job fairs, mock interviews, networking events, Resume Rush, etc.
+View information on mock interviews, networking events, Resume Blitz, etc.

 Visit our Resources Library for career exploration and planning, information on connecting majors to careers, free “Take One" section to assist you in your career search, graduate school directories, information on starting up your own business, etc.